 Survey respondents ranked social media applications as the top need-to-improve area of competency in terms of technical knowledge.
 Others involved keeping up with recently enacted IIA Standards, technical support and cloud computing.

-Comparing 2013 results to 2011 results, those surveyed reported the highly dynamic nature of social media opportunities for organizations – but also a host of new security, privacy, legal and reputation risks for internal audit to recognize, understand and monitor.
+Compared from the results of 2011 to 2013, highly dynamic social media opportunities exist for organizations – but also a host of new security, privacy, legal and reputation risks for internal audit to recognize, understand and monitor.
 Applying a rigorous and regimented process for identifying and modifying social media presents a difficult challenge for the internal audit function.
 Similarly, dynamic knowledge areas inside and outside the organization require improvement, whether it’s harvesting big data or responding to the external needs of upcoming changes in framework such as the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-In addition, changes in IIA Standards and supporting technical knowledge will require an auditor to remain diligent in their day-to-day activity.
+Also, changes in IIA Standards and supporting technical knowledge will require an auditor to remain diligent in their day-to-day activity.

-The trend is similar for chief audit executives, whose responses mirror those of the general internal audit constituents as a whole.
-A three-year comparison shows social media and cloud computing have risen in prominence – an indication that auditors are getting more comfortable with those concepts.
+The trend is similar for chief audit executives, whose responses mirror those of the general internal audit constituents.
+A three-year comparison shows social media and cloud computing have risen in prominence: an indication that auditors are getting more comfortable with those concepts.
 General technical knowledge of the COSO internal control framework and other changes also remain high among CAEs and their staff.

 With the recent release of the 2013 COSO Framework, the COSO cube has been expanded and updated to provide implications of other changing governance structures within organizations.
 These conditions call upon auditors to understand the governance oversight, globalization and overall enterprise risk.
 Auditors at all levels are starting to recognize that they can be instrumental in helping to educate and dedicate the framework to their organization.